-III.
 Deadlines and Submission Procedures

-The final draft of the thesis should be submitted to the advisor and the readers no later than the date given by the advisor.
-If revisions are required, the revised thesis should be delivered to the advisor by the submission due date given.
-Once approved by the advisor, the student will be enrolled into SMGT 690, and scheduling for the final defense may begin.
+The final draft of the thesis should be submitted to the Thesis Chair and the readers no later than the date given by the Chair.
+If revisions are required, the revised thesis should be delivered to the Chair by the submission due date given.
+Once approved by the Chair, the student will be enrolled into PPOG 690, and scheduling for the final defense may begin.

-IV.
 Electronic Submission

-Electronic submission of the thesis final draft is by discretion of the advisor.
+Electronic submission of the thesis final draft is by discretion of the Chair.

+XII.
 The Defense

-After the thesis is deemed acceptable by your advisor for you to be enrolled in SMGT 690, you will orally defend your research for the Thesis Committee.
-Working with your advisor, you will need to arrange the date, time and location to present your final defense.
+After the thesis is deemed acceptable by your Thesis Chair for you to be enrolled in PPOG 690, you will orally defend your research for the Thesis Committee.
+Working with your Chair, you will need to arrange the date, time and location to present your final defense.
 You can expect the thesis defense to last 1 to 3 hours.
-Once the date, time and location are confirmed you will need to complete and email the Defense Announcement Form to the Graduate Secretary.
+Once the date, time and location are confirmed you will need to complete and email the Defense Announcement Form to the Program Director.
 (Please see Appendix D - Final Defense Announcement.)
+Defense of online student's thesis may be accomplished via a mutually agreeable web conferencing software.

-I. Defense Day
+Defense Day

+Most defenses will be done online via webinar or some similar format.
 Basic questions that will be posed to the student regarding the thesis will include questions on the design of their study, outcomes of their research, choice of methods, other research in the field, and analysis.
 The student will need to be prepared to answer questions regarding all aspects of their methodologies, findings, and conclusions included in the thesis.
 The student is also required to bring a hard copy of the thesis manuscript to the defense for each committee member.

 During the defense, students must dress in proper business attire.
-The student will be given 20 minutes to present an overview of their thesis (a Microsoft Powerpoint presentation is required and should be sent to the Chair at least one week prior to the defense).
+The student will be given 20 minutes to present an overview of their thesis (a Microsoft PowerPoint presentation is required and should be sent to the Chair at least one week prior to the defense).
+Again, the PowerPoint may be presented virtually.
 The presentation needs to include an overview of the study's purpose and significance (both practical and empirical), the methods, the analysis, the results, limitations, discussion of the findings, and suggestions for future research.
 Following the presentation, the student will be presented questions by the thesis committee.
 Two rounds of questions will be posed by the committee after which visitors may be allowed to ask questions at the discretion of the Chair.
 Any committee member who cannot attend the final defense must, in advance, submit questions in writing to the Chair.
 The Chair will read the questions and ensure that they are answered by the student to the satisfaction of the other committee members.
 If a committee member is absent without submitting questions in advance, the thesis defense must be rescheduled.